autotelic/fastify-openapi-autoload/example/README.md

 npm i && npm start
 ```

 Once the server is running, a request using HTTPie will print to the console.
-You can copy and use to test a protected route:
+You can copy and use this to test a protected route:

 ```sh
 http https://autotelic.localhost:3000/foo 'Authorization:Bearer <JWT_TOKEN>'